Symbol1/Symbol1.github.io/README.md

 * Teaching at
   [a remote school](https://goo.gl/maps/1BeM2h7fhFbhWBsm8)
-  as a substitution to the mandatory military service.
+  as a substitution for military service
   September 2015--August 2016

 ## Awards & Honors